sandyherho/imc-precip-iso/README.md

 - [seaborn](https://seaborn.pydata.org/)

 ### Acknowledgements
 We are grateful to Michael N. Evans (UMD) for discussing fractionation on precipitation isotopes in the tropics, which was useful in producing these data.
-This study was supported by ITB Research, Community Service and Innovation Program (PPMI-ITB), Japan Society for the Promotion of Science (JSPS) KAKENHI (#24510256 and #16H05619), and the National Science Foundation (NSF) (#AGS1903626).
+This study was supported by ITB Research, Community Service and Innovation Program (PPMI-ITB) and Japan Society for the Promotion of Science (JSPS) KAKENHI (#24510256 and #16H05619).